 If a company commits an offence under the Income Tax Law and it is proved that it committed the offence with the consent or connivance of, or if the offence is attributable to any neglect on the part of, any director, secretary or other similar officer of the company (or anyone purporting to act in such a capacity) he, as well as the company, is guilty of the offence.

 Can any person in the Income Tax Office issue a Notice asking for documents or information?

-No. It is only the Director or the Deputy Directors or their delegated Competent Authorities who can issue Notices.
+No. It is only the Director who can issue Notices.